Composabl/examples.composabl.io/2_learn/chemical_process_control/agents/2_hour_tutorial/README.md

 Build an Intelligent Autonomous Agent to Control an Industrial Mixer

 ## About This Tutorial
-You can use Composabl to build powerful [intelligent agents](## "definition") that solve real problems and beat industrial benchmarks and other AI solutions.
+You can use Composabl to build powerful [autonomous intelligent agents](## "definition") that solve real problems and beat industrial benchmarks and other AI solutions.
 This tutorial will teach you how to design and build these agents using the [Machine Teaching](## "definition") methodology and the Composabl platform.

 ### Before You Start
 To be ready for this tutorial, you should have already completed the [Try Tutorial](/1_try/), including: